 Media and Entertainment

-As part of his commercial practice Shane has been involved in a number of commercial and copyright cases within the sphere of Media and Entertainment and has particular experience of litigation concerning mass online copyright infringement.
+As part of his commercial practice Shane has been involved in a number of intellectual property cases within the sphere of Media and Entertainment.
+He has particular experience of litigation concerning mass online copyright infringement.

 Current and recent work

-- Acting for the Defendant in a dispute between a provider of logistical support for festivals and the manager of a well-known disc jockey, recording artist and songwriter, concerning alleged breaches of contract and questions of agency law.
+- Acting for the Defendant in a dispute between a provider of logistical support for festivals and the manager of a well-known disc jockey, recording artist and songwriter, concerning alleged breaches of contract and questions of agency.

-- Acted successfully for the members of the BPI in obtaining orders under section 97A CDPA 1988 requiring ISPs to block access to 21 BitTorrent Indexing or MP3 Aggregating websites.
+- Acted for the members of the BPI in obtaining orders under section 97A CDPA 1988 requiring ISPs to block access to 21 BitTorrent Indexing or MP3 Aggregating websites.
 The orders were successfully obtained.

 - EMI Records & others v British Sky Broadcasting & others Bus L.R.
 884